-- Al-Andalous Station No. 97 has successfully passed the COP system of the regulatory entity at KNPC with a rate of 100%. - Enforcing safety, health, environmental and quality requirements to all fuel operating staff, contractors and investors through regular meetings & workshops to spread awareness and avoid risks. - Training the stations' staff on the standards of the Code of Practice (COP). - Enforcing safety, health, environmental and quality requirements to contractors and investors - Training all fuel stations employees on managing and operating the new RFID System. - Successfully passing the internal audit without any negative notes.
+- Enforcing safety, health, environmental and quality requirements to all fuel operating staff, contractors and investors through regular meetings & workshops to spread awareness and avoid risks. - Training the stations' staff on the standards of the Code of Practice (COP). - Enforcing safety, health, environmental and quality requirements to contractors and investors. - Training all fuel stations employees on managing and operating the new RFID System. - Successfully passing the Governance external audit without any negative notes. - Establishing regular training courses for managing & operating fuel stations for all the security guards & refueling workers working at Alfa stations. - Raising awareness among the station workers & investor workers about preventive health to avoid getting infected with coronavirus. - Enforcing wearing masks & sterilizing the stations regularly to preserve the health of both the customers & employees. - Applying the "Tap & Pay" payment mechanism to preserve the health of both the customers & employees.